jmaxsfu/pub607-23/Files.md

 ## The Elusive Goal of Interoperability

+The goal of **interoperability** -- or, to put it conversely: avoiding **lock-in** or forced dependence on a particular vendor or platform -- has been approached in a couple of different keys.
+Foremost is the idea of an open, explicitly described file format, as opposed to a file format whose internal structure is only known or fully understood to the vendor.

+Word's .doc and .docx formats, for instance, are well enough known for file translators to exist (you can import Word files into InDesign, for instance), but the file format suits Microsoft's business interests above all.
+The insides of an .indd file are almost completely opaque.

+Text files are an excellent choice for open file formats, because text files are, at least theoretically, readably by human beings.
+As a result, lots of open formats are at their base levels text files.
+More sophisticated structures are built up within them using standardized conventions.

 The original markup language standards SGML, HTML, and early XML) were designed for publishing; they were concerned with marking up texts for processing, printing, searching, and distribution online.
-But the "generalized" idea (the G in SGML, and the X in XML) means these ways of treating text become useful as notation systems to describe data structures.
+But the "generalized" idea (the G in SGML) means these ways of treating text become useful as notation systems to describe data.

 ```